Cards Against Humanity – How A Card Game Became A Philosophical Movement

 Okay, by this point I can already sense some of the hardcore gamers reading this screwing up their faces and proclaiming “what?”.
 There will probably be some rage quitters at this point as well, but I ask you to think about it.
 All I ask you is to think hard.

 The good that men do, fighting the evil that men do.

 So far as organisations go, Cards Against Humanity, contrary to the point of their game, are really good people who, against all the odds, stand up for the little guy.
-As a company, they are well known for their charitable donations, having donated well over $4 million as a company to the likes of the Sunlight Foundation (who expose who is giving what to whom in politics), Worldbuilders, and have even started a “Full-Ride Scholarship” to help women get degrees in science.
-Even when they were donated, as a company, over $71,000 on their website and gave it to their staff to do with what they will, the majority ended up going to charity.
+As a company, they are well known for their charitable donations, having donated well over $4 million as a company to the likes of the Sunlight Foundation (who expose who is giving what to whom in politics [source]), Worldbuilders, and have even started a “Full-Ride” Science Ambassador Scholarship to help women get degrees in science [source].
+Even when they were donated, as a company, over $71,000 on their website and gave it to their staff to do with what they will, the majority ended up giving something to charity [source].
 These are really good people who do a lot of good.

 Yes, Cards Against Humanity recently raised money and bought a stretch of land on the USA/Mexico border in protest to Trump wanting to build a wall there.
 They went on to procure lawyers to defend them and make sure the land isn’t forcibly taken from them.
 As more of a symbolic gesture, they build A FREAKING TREBUCHET to symbolically knock down any wall that would be built there.
 For legal reasons, they then say they won’t actually knock down the wall, but the symbolism is there.
 The message is there.